Category Archives: Lexington-70’s

 “Here” was in front of Kennedy’s Book Store at the corner of Limestone and Avenue of Champions.
 We tumbled out and stumbled about in front of 10-12 mildly befuddled students.
 I shouted; “One hundred dollars!”
 We reloaded the car and proceeded to a restaurant named Alfalfa’s, three other campus sites, and a witness-less finale at the courthouse in downtown Lexington (several miles from campus and half a state from the Peabody Coal Company).

-From there we dissipated.
+From there we dissolved into the night.

 I had long lost my sign.